aseaboyer-intrax/stdclassjs/README.md

 Just in case library status is still in doubt, `StdClass.mixin` and `StdClass.cleanup` are provided so that the utility methods can be added and removed from existing classes without side effects.
 This makes it sort of a persistant toolkit if anything ;).

 I'm not against frameworks, but IoC flow can be a little hard to follow (and maintain) due to JavaScript's extremely flexible runtime object oriented features.
 Therefore, I prefer to constrain my use of the IoC pattern to my application logic (usually an MV* framework), rather than have layers of frameworks as dependencies.

+### Prototype Chain

+The `extend` method adds a `parent` property to child constructors which is a reference to the parent's prototype object.
+Useful when calling parent methods, but there's another useful side effect.

+You would think since there _is_ a prototype chain, traversing it to get parent class prototypes and constructors would already be possible in all JavaScript environments.
+You would be wrong if you thought so and you will probably end up going in loops if you try to walk that chain.

+Given a class `Class`, the following approaches _will not work!_

+    Class.prototype.constructor.prototype; // loop
+    Class.prototype.prototype; // undefined - Only functions have prototypes.
+    Class.constructor; // You just found the function constructor, Function.

+As you might guess given the above, your chances don't get any better with an instance.

+    var instance = new Class();
+    instance.constructor; // You just got back to Class.
+See above. instance.prototype; // undefined - Only functions have prototypes.

+Some environments _do_ expose the _real_ prototype chain in a property named `__proto__` or similar, but this is not a universal feature.

+I debated with myself long and hard (that's what she said) about whether to have `extend` add the `parent` property.
+On the one hand, it's _sort of_ adding a feature to the language that would not normally exist.
+That's something I wanted to avoid like adding `_super` methods or multiple inheritance.
+On the other hand, it's a property containing a reference.
+No functions required, no overhead incurred, no relying on emergent behavior not explicitly stated in the language specification.

+I decided to add it because it requires no maintanence.
+Once it's set, it doesn't need to be updated on class instantiation, when a member function is called, and if you extend the class without using `extend`, it will simply not exist on the child constructor rather than existing incorrectly.

 License
 -------